 You may notice that both of these approaches use a centralized provider (ENS or Unstoppable Domains) that must be manually integrated into every application that performs DNS lookups.
 This is a fundamental challenge for fully decentralized systems.

 To address this challenge, you could build your own NFT domain name system from scratch and issue as many domain names as possible.
 You could even issue domains with overlapping TLDs such as .com or .eth.
-The problem is that you would then need to build and maintain the system and and drive users to adopt your lookup system using a browser extension or through a custom integration into every application your users expect to use.
+The problem is that you would then need to build and maintain the system and drive users to adopt your lookup system using a browser extension or through a custom integration into every application your users expect to use.

 The challenge of achieving universal adoption for a domain name system drives most users to centralized distributed systems and proven tools like the ones they rely on every day.
 Still, NFT-based domain name systems ensure that the control and management of their domains is in the hands of users, and new decentralized systems are free to grow and change.

 Now that you have your own NFT domain name, you can attach it to a website or Web app using IPFS by setting the Content property of your domain to the full IPFS hash of your content (ipfs://<hash>) in ENS or by attaching your IPFS hash within the Unstoppable Domains web interface.
-You an also look for domains on the open market using a marketplace such as OpenSea.
+You can also look for domains on the open market using a marketplace such as OpenSea.